cfe-lab/MiCall/CONTRIBUTING.md

         pip show kiveapi
         cat api/setup.py

-12. Process one full run of data.

-        cd /usr/local/share/miseq/development/
-        ./run_processor.py /data/miseq/YYMMDD*

-13. Get the code from Github into the server's production environment.

-        ssh user@server
-        cd /usr/local/share/miseq/production/
-        git fetch
-        git checkout tags/vX.Y

-14. Review the settings just as you did in the development environment, but make sure that `production = True`.
 15. Start the monitor, and tail the log to see that it begins processing all the runs with the new version of the pipeline.
 Before you launch, change all the working folders to be owned by the pipeline group.